Model validation for aggregate inferences in out-of-sample prediction: Abstract

 \section{Abstract}

-Multilevel regression and poststratification (MRP) has been used extensively to adjust convenience and low-response surveys to make population and subpopulation estimates.
-For this method, model validation is particularly important, but recent work has suggested that simple aggregation of individual prediction errors does not give a good measure of the error of the population estimate.
-In this manuscript we provide a clear explanation for why this occurs, propose two scoring metrics designed specifically for this problem, and demonstrate their use in three different ways.
-We demonstrate that these scoring metrics correctly order models when compared to true goodness of estimate, although they do underestimate the magnitude of the score.
+Generalization to new samples is a fundamental rationale for statistical modeling.
+For this purpose, model validation is particularly important, but recent work in survey inference has suggested that simple aggregation of individual prediction scores does not give a good measure of the score for population aggregate estimates.
+In this manuscript we explain why this occurs, propose two scoring metrics designed specifically for this problem, and demonstrate their use in three different ways.
+We show that these scoring metrics correctly order models when compared to the true score, although they do underestimate the magnitude of the score.
+We demonstrate with a problem in survey research, where multilevel regression and poststratification (MRP) has been used extensively to adjust convenience and low-response surveys to make population and subpopulation estimates.

 {\it Keywords:} sample surveys, model validation, Bayesian statistics